ethereum/go-ethereum/docs/_rpc/ns-admin.md

 ### admin_importChain

-Imports a blockchain from a local file.
+Imports an exported list of blocks from a local file.
+Importing involves processing the blocks and inserting them into the canonical chain.
+The state from the parent block of this range is required.

 It returns a boolean indicating whether the operation succeeded.